eu-cdse/documentation/APIs/STAC.md

 ### Items Search in all STAC Collections

-If users user would like to list items from any collection, they can use /search option, which will search all collections.
+If users would like to list items from any collection, they can use search option, which will search all collections.

 To list items in any collection: